 The way to the Vista Arbás is steep, loose and rocky.
 I was glad it was dry when we negotiated it.
 Weather would only add to the difficulty and require more time to climb it.

-Almost at the second top, in the photo below, we can see the Montes de Peñalaza in the background, and the summit of the Canto la Tusa in the saddle to the right.
+Almost at the second top, in the photo below, we can see the Montes de Peñalaza in the background, and the summit of the Canto la Tusa in the saddle.
 It looks really far away doesn't it?
 It is only about 1.3 kilometers!

 There is a yellow arrow on the ground.
 Come to the gas line at the top also with yellow markings (not shown).
 You can also see power lines ahead in the valley below and toward the next town of Arbás del Puerto.